 See my photos from Poienari Fortress

 Poienari is the actual castle built by the Hollywood famous Count Dracula.
 It is a medieval fortress that dominates the narrow gorges to the north and to the south of it.
-Mostly unknown of the Romanian castles, Poenari Fortress dominates the entire hilltop and narrow gorge, both North and South.
+One of the mostly unknown castles in Romania, Poenari Fortress dominates the entire hilltop and narrow gorge, both North and South.
+This is the actual Dracula’s Castle instead of the touristy Bran Castle commonly associated with Dracula’s Castle from the famous Bram Stoker’s novel.

 Today, only a few very old walls have survived, but the views from the top of the hill are well worth your time and efforts to climb the steep hill.
 At over 1000 stairs, the climb to visit Poenari Fortress will give you a great workout in addition to breathtaking views.